jwplayer/applicaster-docs/series.md

 Note: for the web app another structure is used.
 See [here](https://support.jwplayer.com/articles/build-an-ott-apps-series-playlist)

 ## Create series in JW
 Instructions for defining a series in JW can be found [here](https://support.jwplayer.com/articles/build-an-ott-apps-series-playlist).

-In summary you need
+In summary you need:
-- A dynamic playlist containing all the episodes based on a tag
 - Episodes
    - tag that includes themin the playlist
    - episodeNumber
    - seasonNumber
+- A dynamic playlist containing all the episodes based on a tag
-- Series media item (card), with series
+- Series media item (card), that links to the series playlist
   - title, description and image
-  - seriesId playlist
+  - `seriesId` field, pointing to the playlist

 ## Create an all series playlist in JW
-Create a playlist in JW Player, containing all the series
+Create a playlist in JW Player, containing all the series.
+There are no special requirements

-## Create an all shows screen
+## Create an all series screen
+1. Create a all series/shows feed using the middleware endpoint  `/jw/all-series-playlists/`.
+This endpoint will ensure the type to `series`
+1. Create a series/shows screen pointing to the newly created feed
+1. Do the type mapping to the series screen

 <div style="display:flex; justify-content: center;">
   <img src="./img/series-all-feed.png" width="500">
 </div>